Introduction

 One of the greatest assets we have in the UK is the potential of our diverse talent.
 Evidence shows that diversity and inclusion can boost business performance, innovation and commercial success.
 To enable the economy and businesses to grow, we must unlock the power of innovation talent and skills throughout society and in every part of the UK.

-Innovate UK is dedicated to creating an inclusive innovation ecosystem, however we can’t achieve this alone.
+Innovate UK is dedicated to creating an inclusive innovation ecosystem, however we cannot achieve this alone.
 It needs the support of industry, academia and our partners to ensure access and opportunity for as many innovators and great ideas as possible.
 To achieve our full potential, the UK needs nearly 400,000 more innovators, from entrepreneurs to engineers, and everything in between.
 These innovators will drive the UK’s future productivity and prosperity.

 Innovate UK aims to reach as many businesses as possible across the UK, helping them leverage innovation to boost growth and productivity.
 We are committed to making our application processes more accessible.
 This includes making reasonable adjustments, for people who have a disability or a long-term condition and face barriers applying to us.
 In addition to a wide range of accessible funding and support, we provide targeted programmes, such as Women in Innovation and Young Innovators.